 Pituitary infarction.
 In women during or immediately after childbirth, it is termed Sheehan's syndrome.

-Pituitary apoplexy is caused either by the death of an area of tissue (an infarction) or a haemorrhage in the pituitary gland, usually in association with the presence of a pituitary tumour.
+Pituitary apoplexy is caused either by the death of an area of tissue (an infarction) or a haemorrhage (a bleed) in the pituitary gland, usually in association with the presence of a pituitary tumour.
 It requires urgent medical diagnosis and treatment.

 Pituitary apoplexy is most frequently caused by bleeding into a pre-existing benign tumour of the pituitary gland or by death of an area of tissue in the pituitary gland as a result of the tumour.
-In many cases, the tumour is undiagnosed and the patient is only made aware of its presence when the symptoms of pituitary apoplexy develop.
+In many cases, the tumour is previously undiagnosed and the patient is only made aware of its presence when the symptoms of pituitary apoplexy develop.

 There are some factors that may make it more likely for patients with a pituitary tumour to develop pituitary apoplexy.
 These include: